-There is a 2 night minimum in July, August, through Labor Day.
+There is a 2 night minimum starting June 20th, 2019 and ending September 8th, 2019.
 You may request for one night, but will be quoted at the two night's price.

 Based on slip sizes, the following minimum charges will be charged per night based on vessel LOA.